Skip to content

 MultiEditMake multiple edits to a single file in one operationYes

-ExitPlanModePrompt user to exit plan mode and start codingYes
+ExitPlanModePrompt the user to exit plan mode and begin codingYes

 GrepSearch for patterns in file contentsNo